 While the Hotel Granvia is connected to a train station, it’s a bit of a trip to nearby sites.
 It takes about twenty minutes by train to reach the Hiroshima Memorial Peace Park and ten minutes to get to Hiroshima Castle.

 Conveniently located in the heart of Hiroshima, the Candeo Hotels Hiroshima Hatchobori is a top choice for those who plan to spend most of the trip visiting local attractions.
 While the rooms are more than adequate, the best feature of the hotel is its location.

 You can walk to the Atomic Bomb Dome and Memorial Peace Park.
 You can also reach Hiroshima Castle without needing to take public transportation.
 Getting around the city is easier when you’re located in the center.

-The hotel also has their own onsen.
+The hotel also has its own onsen.
 You can rest your weary bones in the hot, bubbling water after a long day of sightseeing in Hiroshima.

 Hotel Vista Hiroshima